marcolardera/chatgpt-cli/README.md

 ## Installation and essential configuration

-You need Python installed on your system.
+You need Python and Git installed on your system.

 Clone the repository: